 To prevent pressure injuries, care of your skin must be ongoing and include some daily routines that protect your skin and catch signs of an issue before it becomes a painful and difficult pressure injury.

-Some important routines to integrate into your life that help prevent pressure injuries are:
+Some important routines to integrate into your life that help prevent pressure sores are:

 - Practicing routine skin inspections

 - Padding parts of your body to remove pressure from bony areas

 - Considering a specialized mattress designed to reduce pressure